boneycircuitry/megamega2612/README.md

-Welcome to the megamega2612 project
+Welcome to the megamega2612 project!

 This was made for ECE:3360 Embedded Systems at the University of Iowa in Spring 2024